magentabusiness/magentabusiness.github.io/docs/trendz/view-settings.md

 - **Get filter values from URL** – Load filter parameters from browser URL query string
 - **Set filter values to URL** – Save selected filter values into the browser URL
 - **Hidden filters** – Hide specific filters
-- **Row click entities** – On clicking a chart or table item, send the selected entity to ThingsBoard alias
+- **Row click entities** – On clicking a chart or table item, send the selected entity to IoT Hub alias
   (commonly used for triggering filter updates in other widgets)
   [Read more here](/docs/trendz/widget-actions/#configure-onrowclick-action)